Henry M. Teller: Native Americans

 The real aim this bill is to get at the Indian lands and open them up to settlement.
 The provisions for the apparent benefit of the Indians are but the pretext to get at his lands and occupy them. ...
 If this were done in the name of greed, it would be bad enough; but to do it in the name of humanity, and under the cloak of an ardent desire to promote the Indian's welfare by making him lie ourselves, whether he will or not, is infinitely worse.

 Teller would be proven correct.
-Land owned by Indians decreased from 138 e6acre in 1887 to 48 e6acre in 1934.
+Land owned by natives decreased from 138 e6acre in 1887 to 48 e6acre in 1934.

 As Secretary of the Interior with oversight over the Bureau of Indian Affairs, Teller also had a lot to do with reforming Native American schools.
-However, Teller's defense of Indian land rights conflicts with his stance against traditional American Indian customs.
+However, Teller's defense of indigenous land rights conflicts with his stance against traditional American Indian customs.
 For instance, in 1883 he approved the Indian Religious Crimes Code, codified by Commissioner of Indian Affairs Hiram Price, which sought to prohibit Native American traditional ceremonial activity throughout the United States.
 Customs, dances, plural marriage, and other practices were to be prosecuted by a "Court of Indian Offenses," with authority to impose penalties of up to 90 days imprisonment and withholding government rations.
-The intent of the Code was to eliminate traditional Indian culture on reservations, however the Five Civilized Tribes were exempt from the code.
-Secretary Teller installed Indian judges to prosecute any Indians involved in the "immoral" dances, in addition to polygamy, and the sale of Indian wives.
+The intent of the Code was to eliminate traditional Native American culture on reservations, however the Five Civilized Tribes were exempt from the code.
+Secretary Teller installed indigenous judges to prosecute any Native Americans involved in the "immoral" dances, in addition to polygamy, and the sale of Native American wives.
 White missionaries, educators, and the federal government feared that the traditional dances were war dances, especially the Sun Dance by the Sioux, in which young men tested themselves in painful displays.
-Such suppressive measures against Indian culture were finally repealed by Commissioner John Collier in 1934.
+Such suppressive measures against indigenous culture were finally repealed by Commissioner John Collier in 1934.